turpana/DrupalBackups/README.md

 ### Intended usage

 * place a json configuration in the directory where the backups will be stored (see tests folder for example)
+* make sure drush is setup on each drupal server
 * then run in a python script:

         backups = DrupalBackups()
         backups.backup_all_now()